MetPX/sarracenia/docs/source/Contribution/Development.rst

 Set the Version
 ~~~~~~~~~~~~~~~

 This is done to *start* development on a version.
+It should be done on v03_wip
+after every release.

 * git checkout v03_wip
 * Edit ``sarracenia/_version.py`` manually and set the version number.
 * Edit CHANGES.rst to add a section for the version.
 * run dch to start the changelog for the current version.
+  * change *unstable* to *UNRELEASED* (maybe done automatically by dch.)
 * git commit -a
 * git push